MAST30034-AppliedDataScience/project-2-group-real-estate-hexosergeantchelelebratebonitz/meeting_minutes/Meeting_6.md

 4. Aarav Nair (1287210)

 ## Agenda:
-* Find longtitude and latitude data from Street Address
-* Find location of public transport stops
-* Find proximity values for properties to public transport
+* Finish 3 year model
-* Preprocess data
+* Summary notebook

 ## To-do Next:
 * Aarav: Income/Population by SA2 instead of suburb.
+Forcast 2024, 2025, 2026 for both population and income.
+* Can and Julian: Create a model to predict rental prices (2018, 2019, 2020, 2021, 2022, 2023)

 ## Signed:
-All members were present on Tuesday 17/09/2024:
+4 members were present on 23/09/2024:
 1. Julian Bonitz (1067373)
 2. Can Senyurt (1079752)
 3. Michele Sembiring Meliala (1342923)